stephengladney/fetchy/README.md

         },
       },
       other: (e) => {
-        /* Do something if any other error thrown */ },
+        /* Do something if any other error is thrown */ },
     })
   }